 An Offerors' Conference will be held to afford respondents an opportunity to communicate questions and/or concerns relevant to the RFP.
 Although attendance is not required, all potential respondents are strongly encouraged to attend.
-The conference is scheduled for 10:00 a.m., Tuesday, April 14, 2020 at the SFWIB Headquarters, 7300 Corporate Center Drive (NW 19th Street), 5th Floor, Miami, FL 33126, in Conference Room 2.
+The conference is scheduled for 11:00 a.m., Tuesday, June 28, 2022 via zoom.
+The link to the offers conference will be posted at www.careersourcesfl.com under this RFP.